 Please send your comments to:

-The Town of Atherton will hold a Community Informational Meeting concerning a proposed Stormwater Capture Facility at Cartan Field on Tuesday, January 21, 2020 at 6:00 p.m. in the Pavilion at Holbrook-Palmer Park, 150 Watkins Avenue, Atherton, at which time and place all persons interested are invited to attend, listen to the presentation, and raise questions or make comments about the proposed Project and/or the Initial Study and draft Mitigated Negative Declaration.
-No action on the proposed Project or the Initial Study and draft Mitigated Negative Declaration will be taken at this meeting.
-Subsequent public hearings will be held by the Planning Commission and City Council on the proposed Project or the Initial Study and draft Mitigated Negative Declaration.
+The Town of Atherton held a Community Informational Meeting concerning a proposed Stormwater Capture Facility at Cartan Field on Tuesday, January 21, 2020 at 6:00 p.m. in the Pavilion at Holbrook-Palmer Park, 150 Watkins Avenue, Atherton, at which time and place all persons interested were invited to attend, listen to the presentation, and raise questions or make comments about the proposed Project and/or the Initial Study and draft Mitigated Negative Declaration.
+No action on the proposed Project or the Initial Study and draft Mitigated Negative Declaration was taken at this meeting.
+Subsequent public hearings will be held by the City Council on the proposed Project and the Initial Study and draft Mitigated Negative Declaration.

 Atherton Water Capture Project Meeting Notices: